 Day 1: Kjeragbolten

-🚗 Travel distance: Kjeragbolten -> Flateland: approx. 90 km (1:45 h)
+Driving Distance: Flekkefjord --> Kjeragbolten -> Flateland: approx. 210 km (approx. 4 h)

 Day 2: Flateland Camping

-It is very suitable for families and (which is rather uncommon for Norway) relatively off the road.
+It is very suitable for families and (which is rather unusual for Norway) relatively off the road.
 We rented a cabin there, which was pretty well equipped.
-In front of the huts there was a meadow, which was not completely occupied by tents, so that one could also spread out his blanket there.
+In front of the cabins there was still a large meadow, which was not completely occupied by tents, so that you could also spread out his blanket there.

 Day 3: Buarbreen Glacier